 No. Only travel if your trip is essential.

 Malaria infection carries serious risks to both you and your baby.
 If you must make the trip, you should seek advice from a centre with expertise in malaria.
 They will be able to give you information on ways to reduce the risk of infection.
 Your GP may also be able to help.
-At the end of this leaflet, you will find a list of contacts for further help and information.
+At the end of this information, you will find a list of contacts for further help and information.

 What can I do to reduce my chance of getting malaria if I have to travel?